botleague/botleague/README.md

 #### 2. Send `/confirm` POST

-Problem evaluators must then send a confirmation request with the `eval_key` to `https://liaison.botleague.io/confirm` to verify that botleague indeed initiated the evaluation.
+Problem evaluators must then send a confirmation POST request with the `eval_key` in the data payload encoded as JSON to `https://liaison.botleague.io/confirm` to verify that botleague indeed initiated the evaluation.

 #### 3. Send `results.json` POST